Skip to main content

 What is i.SAF, and what happens if a Lithuanian VAT-registered company misses the monthly submission deadline?

-i.SAF is the invoice-register reporting module of Lithuania's i.MAS (Intelligent Tax Administration System).
+i.SAF is the invoice-register reporting module of Lithuania's i.MAS system.
 Every PVM-registered entity — including foreign companies registered in Lithuania — must submit an XML file (form FR0600) listing all issued and received VAT invoices by the 20th of the month following the transaction month.
 A nil report is required even when no invoices were issued.
 Late or missing i.SAF submissions constitute a tax-law violation: the first offence draws a warning or €200 fine; a second offence within twelve months raises the fine to €390.
 VMI cross-references i.SAF data against filed PVM returns, so discrepancies also flag accounts for audit.
 [7] [8]

 For Lithuanian residents and citizens, the Asmens Kodas — the 11-digit personal code issued by the Population Register Service — functions directly as the individual TIN with VMI; no separate tax number is issued.
-Foreigners who establish Lithuanian residence obtain an Asmens Kodas from the Population Register and use it across all tax filings and official documents.
+Foreigners who establish Lithuanian residence obtain an Asmens Kodas from Registrų centras and use it across all tax filings and official documents.
 Non-residents who have no Lithuanian personal code but receive Lithuanian-source income (dividends, rent, etc.) are assigned a separate 10-digit tax identification number by VMI.
 Banks in Lithuania require the Asmens Kodas to open a standard account; foreigners without one face significant friction, with electronic money institutions such as Paysera offering the main workaround while residence documentation is pending.
 [9] [10]

 How Lookuptax can help you in VAT validation?